XLI, No. 15

 2. Promotion and Tenure Policy: The Committee developed and administered an online survey of full-time faculty regarding several issues surrounding the Promotion and Tenure policies.
 The Committee plans, insofar as possible, to incorporate the results of that survey into an omnibus bill revising the promotion and tenure policies.

 3. Twenty-First Century Teacher Certification: The Committee was charged with looking into the possibility of authorizing a certification process for faculty use of technology related to teaching.
-Discussions took place with the Faculty Senate Chair and with the Dean of University Studies about such a program, its possible objectives and rationale, and its potential operation.
+Discussions took place with the Faculty Senate Chair and with the Dean of General Education about such a program, its possible objectives and rationale, and its potential operation.
 During discussions and deliberations, the Committee discovered what it considered to be several potential challenges with designing such a program, and decided to put off further action, at least for the time being.

 4. Intellectual Property Rights: The Committee was asked to participate in identifying potential issues that should be addressed in a campus Intellectual Property Rights policy.
 Three members of the Committee served on an ad hoc Intellectual Property Rights Task Force that is to issue its report to the Faculty Senate by the end of the Spring 2007 semester.